POSE-Lab/i6DL-Edge-Lite/README.md

 ```

 ### 2. Set up conda environment
-- Change to `base` environment
+- Change to `base` environment.
 - Install the i6DL-Edge-Lite environment with
 ```
-conda env create --prefix $CONDA_PREFIX/envs/eposOpt -f environment.yml
+conda env create --prefix $CONDA_PREFIX/envs/edgeLite -f environment.yml
 ```
 `$CONDA_PREFIX` is the environment variable pointing to the Anaconda installation path.

-Activate the environment and proceed with the rest of the steps.
+- Activate the environment and proceed with the rest of the steps.

 ### 3. Build progressive-x